Last updated on August 30th, 2023.

-This is an extension of the previous idea and it’s the logical consequence of following the socially accepted ‘right‘ way.
+This is an extension of the previous idea and it’s the logical consequence of following the socially-accepted ‘right‘ way.

 There’s a right way to go from A to B, the ‘right‘ way in society often doesn’t have anything to do with logic, common sense or what you should do.

-If deep down you dream of traveling the world to film documentaries about the cultures of the world so everyone can learn from their wisdom, but you silence your dreams because…
+If, deep down, you dream of traveling the world to film documentaries about the cultures of the world so everyone can learn from their wisdom, but you silence your dreams because…

 a) It wouldn’t not look right on your resumé.